Robxley/ThreadPool/README.md

 # Philosophy

 1. A task is added to the pool thread.
-2 .The pool thread is running on the task list.
+2. The pool thread is running on the task list.
-3 .The result of a task is needed.
+3. The result of a task is needed.
 If the task has not been completed or has not been started by the thread pool, the task is executed locally and removed from the thread pool.

+One rule :
 The first arrived on the task, runs the task !

 # Exemple :